 The Two-Way Mirror #11: Avada Kedavra

-The Avada Kedavra curse opens the Goblet of Fire, is formally taught by Impostor Moody in DADA, and makes the first victim of the series in the climactic chapter “Flesh, Blood, and Bone.”
-It is a killing unforgivable curse that no one has ever been able to block (with the exception of baby Harry).
-On the up side, it seems to be an ideal way to go painlessly: “A team of doctors had examined the bodies and had concluded that none of the Riddles had been poisoned, stabbed, shot, strangled, suffocated, or (as far as they could tell) harmed at all” (GoF 4).
-What makes the Avada Kedavra curse so horrible is simply that it kills.
-It isn’t bloody and painful like the curse Snape once directed at James: “there was a flash of light and a gash appeared on the side of James’s face, spattering his robes with blood” (OotP 647).
-It seems to me that if anyone is going to use magic to kill someone, the most civil way to do it is the Avada Kedavra curse.
+The Killing Curse is an Unforgivable Curse that no one has ever been able to block (with the exception of baby Harry).
+On the upside, it seems to be an ideal way to go painlessly: “A team of doctors had examined the bodies and had concluded that none of the Riddles had been poisoned, stabbed, shot, strangled, suffocated, or (as far as they could tell) harmed at all” (GoF 4).
+What makes the Killing Curse so horrible is simply that it kills.
+It isn’t bloody and painful like the curse Snape once directed at James: “There was a flash of light and a gash appeared on the side of James’s face, spattering his robes with blood” (OotP 647).
+It seems to me that if anyone is going to use magic to kill someone, the most civil way to do it is the Killing Curse.
 This painless simple act of will and pointing of a wand seems to parallel an author’s disposal of a character (that can die only painlessly being fictional) with a poetically justified personal decision, and a carefully coordinated twist of the pen.

 Is there poetic justice in Sirius’s death in the Order of the Phoenix?

-Sirius is capable of using Avada Kedavra on another human being.
-Lupin and Sirius were most likely going to use Avada Kedavra on Peter Pettigrew in the Shrieking Shack, given that it seems the most “humane” way to “execute” someone.
+Sirius is capable of using the Killing Curse on another human being.
+Lupin and Sirius were most likely going to use the Killing Curse on Peter Pettigrew in the Shrieking Shack, given that it seems the most “humane” way to “execute” someone.
 Right after forgiving each other for their reciprocal mistrust, Lupin and Sirius decide to kill Peter for his betrayal of their trust:

 ‘Of course,’ said Black, and the ghost of a grin flitted across his gaunt face.
 He, too, began rolling up his sleeves.
 ‘Shall we kill him together?’